mbrandonw/presentations/2023-04-18-dependencies/dependencies.iapresenter/text.md

 # “Dependency injection” library

 This is what leads people to adopt what is known as a "dependency injection" library.
-The sole purpose of a dependency injection library is to make it possible to give our objects the dependencies it needs to do its job.
+The sole purpose of a dependency injection library is to make it possible to give our objects the dependencies it needs to do its job, but in a manner that is safer than an initializer with default arguments and more ergonomic than an initializer with non-default arguments.

-But also, crucially, do it in a way that is in some sense safe _and_ ergonomic.
-That is any dependency injection library's 1st goal, above all else.
 Now, it's not really possible to offer full safety and full ergonomics at the same time, and so every library has to make tradeoffs.

-And then the stance the library takes on safety versus ergonomics will dictate what other kinds of features the library offer you for overriding and controlling dependencies in interesting ways.
+And the stance the library takes on safety versus ergonomics will dictate what other kinds of features the library offer you for overriding and controlling dependencies in interesting ways.

 ---